JefferNg/NodeDuckDB/README.md

 - `npm run server` - Start the Express backend server on port 3001
 - `npm run start` - Start a local development server for the frontend on port 8080

-## Troubleshooting

-**Port Already in Use**: If port 3001 or 8080 is already in use, you may need to close the conflicting application or modify the PORT variable in `server.js`.

-**TPCH Data Generation Fails**: Ensure your Node.js version supports the DuckDB Node API.
-Try upgrading to the latest Node.js LTS version.

-**Blockly Not Loading**: Clear your browser cache and ensure all dependencies are installed with `npm install`.

 ## Learning Resources

 - [DuckDB Documentation](https://duckdb.org/docs/)